ACES 360

 How you can respond

-• Learn more about childhood trauma, its impact and effective response strategies.
+• Learn more about childhood trauma, its impact and healing-centered ways of responding.
 Educate others about what you have learned.

-• Respond to others with greater understanding by considering what happened to them instead of what is wrong with them.
+• Respond to others with greater understanding by considering what what has happened to them and what is right with them.
+Be open to listening without pressing for people to share their past trauma.

-• Build caring connections with the children, families and adults you touch in your everyday actions.
+• Build meaningful relationships with the children, families and adults you interact with.

 • Seek services that help you improve your well-being.
 Visit 211 for local resources.

-• Apply a trauma-informed approach to your organization’s work.
+• Apply a trauma-informed, healing-centered approach to your organization’s work.

 • Increase early identification of and response to ACEs across systems including health care, education, justice, social services, and public health.